dotfurther/OpenDiscoverSDK/CSharpExamples/ContentExtraction/README.md

 - Set the Visual Studio Startup Project to "ContentExtractionExample.csproj".
 - Make sure your build Platform is x64 and then menu select Debug/Start Debugging.
-- Once ContentExtraction WinForm UI is dispalyed select menu File/Open and select one of the test files in the "TestFiles" directory of this repository.
+- Once ContentExtraction WinForm UI is displayed select menu "File/Open" and select a file.
+All file names in the same directory will be displayed in the left hand side file list.
+Left mouse-clicking on a displayed file name will cause the contents of the selected file to be extracted and displayed.

 Your application should now look something like the image below.
 There is a panel for document file format identification information, the content extraction result, and document hashes.
 There is also a panel that contains tab pages for extracted metadata, document attributes, hyperlinks, the languages identified in the extracted text, and all extracted child documents (attachments/embedded objects/embedded media).
 Notice the bottom right side panel that contains any extracted text.
 The panels are separated by splitters for easy resizing.